glouppe/info8006-introduction-to-ai/projects/project1/README.md

 	 - 0 point: too slow (>10 seconds).

  - **Code style** - **2 points**
-	 - **PEP8 compatibility** - **0.9 point** - PEP8 guidelines are provided at [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
+	 - **PEP8 compatibility** - **0.8 point** - PEP8 guidelines are provided at [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 A script will be executed to check the compatibility of your code.
-		 - 0.9 point : the script runs without error.
+		 - 0.8 point : the script runs without error.
 		 - 0 point: any error during the execution of the script.
-	 - **Specification** - **1.1 point** - correctness of the specification of your functions.
+	 - **Specification** - **1.2 point** - correctness of the specification of your functions.
-		- 1.1 point : all specifications are correct.
+		- 1.2 point : all specifications are correct.
-		- 0.825 point : at least 75% correct specifications.
+		- 0.9 point : at least 75% correct specifications.
-		- 0.55 point : at least 50% correct specifications.
+		- 0.6 point : at least 50% correct specifications.
-		- 0.275 point : at least 25% correct specifications.
+		- 0.3 point : at least 25% correct specifications.
 		- 0 point : less than 25% correct specifications.

 Take care of providing a clearly structured and commented source code.
-We reserve the right to refuse to evaluate a source code (i.e. to consider it entirely wrong), despite its possible correctness, which is difficult to read and understand, e.g. because of a lack of structure/documentation such that it is difficult to catch the semantics of your implementation.
+We reserve the right to refuse to evaluate a source code (i.e. to consider it entirely wrong), which would be difficult to read and understand despite its possible correctness.

 In the same way, take care of providing a clearly written report, which fully follows the provided template.
-We reserve the right to refuse to evaluate a report (i.e. to consider it as not provided) which is difficult to read and understand.
+We reserve the right to refuse to evaluate a report (i.e. to consider it as not provided) which would be difficult to read and understand.
 We may also refuse to evaluate discussion blocks that are truly confusing, even if the underlying idea might be right.

-We have written a [Typical mistakes and bad practices](https://github.com/glouppe/info8006-introduction-to-ai/blob/modif_projets/projects/README.md#typical-mistakes-and-bad-practices) section to help you to provide a working source code of good quality.
+We have written a [Typical mistakes and bad practices](https://github.com/glouppe/info8006-introduction-to-ai/blob/master/projects/README.md#typical-mistakes-and-bad-practices) section to help you to provide a working source code of good quality.

 Sanctions will be imposed in case of non-respect of the guidelines about the structure and length of the report: